Access

 Recognizing that residents bring a world of individual interests and educational goals and objectives to their graduate medical education experiences, the Graduate Medical Education Office invites each resident to enhance their graduate medical education through participation in the Education Concentration Program.
-Each of the six concentrations provide integrated, interdisciplinary approaches and are unique in that they offer residents opportunities to develop introductory and advance level study in a chosen area or allow them to explore potential areas of interest.
+Each of the seven concentrations provide integrated, interdisciplinary approaches and are unique in that they offer residents opportunities to develop introductory and advance level study in a chosen area or allow them to explore potential areas of interest.

-The Education Concentration Program includes six individual areas.
+The Education Concentration Program includes seven individual areas.
 These areas were selected because of their importance to the practice and profession of medicine, the interests of residents and faculty, and the mission of our institution.
 Each are ACGME competency-based and are directed and taught by an LLUMC physician and faculty members chosen for their accomplishments in the concentration.
 Each oversight committee is encouraged to include residents/fellows as well.
 These concentration committees monitor the progress of residents and mentors each resident participant.
 Additionally, the committees plan and implement learning activities that provide residents with area-specific skills and experience.
 Each concentration has their own specific ACGME competencies, educational goals and learning objectives, and specific academic requirements.

 Participation in any of the Education Concentration is voluntary and the resident must obtain approval from their Program Director to enroll.
-We invite you to review the six education concentrations and then follow the process for enrollment as outlined in the Frequently Asked Questions page.
+We invite you to review the seven education concentrations and then follow the process for enrollment as outlined in the Frequently Asked Questions page.

 Education & Teaching (ETC)